FreedomBen/Fedora-on-pinebookpro/README.md

 # Fedora-on-pinebookpro

-*NOTE:  I originally forked this repo with the intention of making improvements and sending them upstream, but the upstream appears to be abandoned.
-If you make improvements and want to collaborate, either send a PR to this repo or let me know where yours is and I'll send them to you.
-I don't particularly need another project but I don't want this to languish either.*

-This image contains a base install of Fedora with the Gnome desktop environment.
-To my surprise, Gnome runs the fastest of any desktop environment I tried with Fedora!
+This image contains a base install of Fedora with the GNOME desktop environment.

+Note: Compared to other desktop environements, GNOME 3 seems to run the fastest with Fedora.
 Selinux is enabled and set to enforcing mode.

-grab the image here:
+The image can be downloaded using this link:

 https://sourceforge.net/projects/opensuse-on-pinebookpro/files/Rel_2/

-Instructions: You must have more than 16G of space to write this image!
-Preferably 32G or larger
+The default root password is `linux`.

+## Instructions

+You must have a SD card with at least 16 GB of storage; preferably 32 GB.

-To write image to sdcard from a linux pc:
+### To flash the image to your SD card
 ```bash
 xzcat fedora-pinebookpro-gnome-0.8.img.xz \
   | dd bs=4M of=/dev/mmcblkX iflag=fullblock oflag=direct status=progress \
  && sync
 ```
+This will allow you to boot Fedora from the SD card.

+### To flash the image on the internal storage of the Pinebook Pro

+To install the Fedora image on the internal storage (eMMC or, if installed, NVME SSD) of the Pinebook Pro, follow these instructions instead.

+You should have an SD card with a linux distribution installed on it.

-Because of the level of compression I used, writing this image to internal disk from pinebookpro via an os running on a sdcard to internal memory requires you
+Because of the level of compression used, writing this image to the internal storage from pinebookpro via an os running on a sdcard requires you

 ```bash
 unxz --threads=$(nproc) -6e fedora-pinebookpro-gnome-0.8.img.xz